mitzu-io/homepage/content/english/_index.md

     - title: "Funnels, segmentation, retention, user journeys and more"
       images:
         - "images/conversion_over_time.png"
       content: Mitzu enables product, marketing and data analyst teams to discover how users behave.
+We help you get to reliable insights faster so that you can quickly share and decide on the actions with your team.

     - title: "Self-hosted Mitzu"
       images:
         - "images/self-hosted.png"
-      content: You are free to host your own version of Mitzu.
+      content: Mitzu is open source so you are free to host your own version.
 Check out the [documentation](https://github.com/mitzu-io/mitzu) how to get started.

     # service item loop
     - title: "Mitzu also runs in a notebook"
       images:
         - "gifs/mitzu_in_notebook.gif"
       content: "We built a python package that can run inside a jupyter or zeppelin notebook.
-Data analysts and data scientists can save hours by not writing SQL or Pandas code."
+Data analysts and data scientists can save hours by using Mitzu instead of writing SQL or Pandas code."

     # service item loop
     - title: "Your data stays in your organization"